-Inhabitants Bay (45°34'N, 61°15'W) opens to the north of the Strait of Canso approach, between Flat Head, 0.5 mile NE of Bear Head, and Turbalton Head, the west point of Rabbit Island, 2.4 miles ENE.
+- Inhabitants Bay (45°34'N, 61°15'W) opens to the north of the Strait of Canso approach, between Flat Head, 0.5 mile NE of Bear Head, and Turbalton Head, the west point of Rabbit Island, 2.4 miles ENE.
 The high cliffs of Caribou Head are conspicuous to the east of the Port Malcolm range.
-The bay provides good protection from north winds which are common in the area.

-the Strait of Canso are situated in Inhabitants Bay and the west entrance to Lennox Passage.
-Seacoal Bay is reported to have good small craft anchorage in 4 to 6 m, mud, close to shore along the line of the Port Malcolm range.

-MacNamaras Island, well forested and conspicuous by three hills, one on each end and one in the centre, lies on the NE side of the bay, on the SE side of a channel leading to River Inhabitants, The Big Basin and The Little Basin.

-Boudreaus Island lies on the south side of The Big Basin, separating it from The Little Basin.
+The bay provides good protection from north winds which are common in the area. - 117 Several designated anchorages for shipping in the Strait of Canso are situated in Inhabitants Bay and the west entrance to Lennox Passage.
+Seacoal Bay is reported to have good small craft anchorage in 4 to 6 m, mud, close to shore along the line of the Port Malcolm range. - MacNamaras Island, well forested and conspicuous by three hills, one on each end and one in the centre, lies on the NE side of the bay, on the SE side of a channel leading to River Inhabitants, The Big Basin and The Little Basin. - Boudreaus Island lies on the south side of The Big Basin, separating it from The Little Basin.

 Bumbo Islet, though small, is remarkable at 17 m in height.
 It is connected to the NW side of Boudreaus Island by a sunken sandbar.

-120 Secure small craft anchorages are reported in the east and south end of The Big Basin, SE of Boudreaus Island, in 4 to 6 m, mud.
+Secure small craft anchorages are reported in the east and south end of The Big Basin, SE of Boudreaus Island, in 4 to 6 m, mud.
 The Little Basin, entered between Round Island and Boudreaus Island, has good anchorage in its SW side in 3 to 4 m, mud.

-Lennox Passage, between Isle Madame and Cape Breton Island, is frequently used by small craft in transit between the Strait of Canso and St. Peters Canal.
+- Lennox Passage, between Isle Madame and Cape Breton Island, is frequently used by small craft in transit between the Strait of Canso and St. Peters Canal.
 A great part of the passage is narrow, crooked and full of shoals; the direction of buoyage is from east to west.
-The passage is not recommended for vessels with drafts greater than 3.7 m.

-Lennox Passage provides shelter from sea conditions outside of Isle Madame.
-Weather conditions are reported to be similar, with winds tending to become east-west in direction.

-If there is coastal fog, there will likely be fog in the passage.
-123 A bascule bridge crosses the passage at Burnt Point (45°35'N, 61°05'W), 5.5 miles from the west entrance.
-A depth of 4.6 m is located in the channel beneath the bridge, which narrows to 18 m in width.

-124 The bridge is a single piece lift, hinged and counterweighted from the control tower on the north side.
+The passage is not recommended for vessels with drafts greater than 3.7 m. - Lennox Passage provides shelter from sea conditions outside of Isle Madame.
+Weather conditions are reported to be similar, with winds tending to become eastwest in direction.
+If there is coastal fog, there will likely be fog in the passage. - A bascule bridge crosses the passage at Burnt Point (45°35'N, 61°05'W), 5.5 miles from the west entrance.
+A depth of 4.6 m is located in the channel beneath the bridge, which narrows to 18 m in width. - The bridge is a single piece lift, hinged and counterweighted from the control tower on the north side.
 When open, it rises 58° from the horizontal to produce a clearance of about 31 m beneath the outer end.
 Traffic lights are shown from each side of the bridge; vessels are not to approach the bridge unless a green light is shown.
-Owing to currents, motor use is recommended.

-The bridge is operated from mid May to mid October, beginning each day at 0830 hrs., closing hours are consistent with those at St. Peters Canal.
+Owing to currents, motor use is recommended. - The bridge is operated from mid May to mid October, beginning each day at 0830 hrs., closing hours are consistent with those at St. Peters Canal.
 During operating hours, Lennox Passage Bridge can be contacted on VHF Ch.
-16 (156.8 MHz).

-126 Currents. - The flood tidal stream sets west and reaches its maximum rate about 1 hour after the time of high water at Point Tupper.
-The ebb tidal stream sets
+16 (156.8 MHz). - and reaches its maximum rate about 1 hour after the time of high water at Point Tupper.
+The ebb tidal stream sets east, with the maximum flow occurring about 11⁄2 hours after the time of low water at Point Tupper.
+Slack waters occur between 11⁄2 and 11⁄2 hours before the time of high and low water at Point Tupper.
+The maximum rate of flow is estimated to reach 2.5 to 3 knots at the site of the bascule bridge.

-CANSO CANAL (FROM THE NORTH) (Oct.
-2008)

-THE LITTLE BASIN (Oct.
-2008)
+THE LITTLE BASIN (2008)